Best Wireless Home Security Systems of 2024

 1. ADT - Best Professional Monitoring

 ADT wasn’t always wireless, and unlike Frontpoint that completely cut the cord in the early 2010s, ADT used to offer both wired and wireless security systems.
 Even today, some of its components, such as the Nest Cam with Floodlight, need to be wired.
-However, ADT has come to the point that it can be installed DIY (see our ADT Self Setup review) thanks to them being wireless.
-We’d still recommend professional installation though.
+However, ADT has come to the point that it can be installed DIY thanks to it being mostly wireless.
+See our ADT Self Setup review where we tested a DIY ADT system.
+Despite how easy it was to install, we’d still recommend professional installation.

 Pro Tip: We saw extra benefits to ADT professional installation besides the convenience.
 After he installed our equipment, the ADT technician tested it to make sure everything is well-connected.
 He even moved a motion sensor when he found out it wasn’t getting strong signals from the hub.